 In her spare time, Maura enjoys biking, singing, and eating ice cream.

-Program Specialist, Got Your Back
+Program Manager, Got Your Back

 Morgan Micucci joined the Catharsis Productions team in 2013.
 Morgan has a B.S. in Communications Studies with an emphasis in interpersonal communication from the State University College of New York at Oneonta.
 Post-grad, she worked as a training & development educator for Planned Parenthood in New York for three years.
 In her time there she trained on topics such as parent-child communication, sexual health, media literacy, and sexual assault prevention.

-Morgan is thrilled to be working for Catharsis in her role as Program Specialist for "Got Your Back" and is a committed social justice advocate in her new home of Chicago.
+Morgan is thrilled to be working for Catharsis in her role as Program Manager for "Got Your Back" and is a committed social justice advocate in her new home of Chicago.
 In her spare time she enjoys, sci-fi/fantasy everything (Dr. Who, say what!), How I met Your Mother, and hanging out in Logan Square.

 Chief Academic Officer